liweijiang/academic-personal-website/content/publication/AStar/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: arXiv
+publication: 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics
-# publication_short: NAACL-HLT
+publication_short: NAACL-HLT

 abstract: "The dominant paradigm for neural text generation is left-to-right decoding from autoregressive language models.
 Constrained or controllable generation under complex lexical constraints, however, requires foresight to plan ahead feasible future paths.
 Drawing inspiration from the A* search algorithm, we propose NeuroLogic A*esque, a decoding algorithm that incorporates heuristic estimates of future cost.
 We develop efficient lookahead heuristics that are efficient for large-scale language models, making our method a drop-in replacement for common techniques such as beam search and top-k sampling.
 To enable constrained generation, we build on NeuroLogic decoding (Lu et al., 2021), combining its flexibility in incorporating logical constraints with A*esque estimates of future constraint satisfaction.